 Hymns – Whether or not you can hold a tune, you are invited to sing with us.
 Two or three hymns reflect the worship theme, chosen from our denomination's hymnals.
 Sometimes visitors from other denominations are surprised to hear familiar tunes with unfamiliar words – words, which distinctly reflect our Unitarian Universalist values and sources.

 Meditation with Joys and Concerns and Candle Lighting – A time for quiet reflection and concentrated breathing.
 You are invited to give voice to the name of someone you are holding in your thoughts this week.
 Additionally, all are invited forward to light a candle in silence.

 Offering – Half of the plate collections we take each year support UU Wellesley Hills operations, while the other half supports a social justice organization or initiative designated by our Social Justice Council.
 Our choir shares a musical offering.
 This is a time to sit back and absorb the power and beauty of spirit-filled music.

 Sermons / Reflections – Brief thoughts shared by the Minister or a parishioner, inviting us to reflect upon our values, our dreams, and our world.
 Inspirational rather than didactic, motivational rather than dogmatic – a UU Wellesley Hills sermon will leave you with much to consider and a call to live your life faithfully!

 Postlude – A final musical offering, usually instrumental.
-At this time, you may leave the Sanctuary and make your way to Social Hour in the Parish Hall.
+At this time, you may leave the Sanctuary and make your way to Fellowship Hour in the Parish Hall.